 - Cloud computing is both for public and private use:

-Cloud computing is growing at phenomenal pace.
+Cloud computing and cloud technology is growing at a phenomenal pace.
 Below are a few forecasts regarding the growth of cloud computing:

 - SQL and MySQL Database languages

 - DevOps software development

 - Ruby on Rails

 An advanced career will require some additional skills such as:

 - Security and compliance/security protocols/mandates and regulations (such as Sarbanes-Oxley, HIPAA)

 These skills can be obtained at CCI Training Center through the Cloud Technology Administration program.
 The school offers three specialized tracks in the cloud technology field.
 Additionally, CCI offers career services to help students find employment after their program completion.